lfrestrepog/if-docs/docs/reference/plugins.md

 # Plugins

-The Impact Framework includes just one builtin model (`time-sync`).
-All other models are external plugins that have to be installed before they can be run in an IF pipeline.
-Anyone can create and install a new model plugin.
-As long as the model conforms to the expected interface, IF can run it.
+The Impact Framework includes just one builtin plugin (`time-sync`).
+All other plugins are external plugins that have to be installed before they can be run in an IF pipeline.
+Anyone can create and install a new plugin.
+As long as the plugin conforms to the expected interface, IF can run it.

 There are two repositories that were created by the IF core team.
-The `if-models` repository contains the "core" set of models that IF developers will maintain and support.
-We also provide a second repository of `if-unofficial` models that are mainly re-implementations of existing third party models or code that we expect community members to maintain independently of the IF core team.
+The `if-models` repository contains the "core" set of plugins that IF developers will maintain and support.
+We also provide a second repository of `if-unofficial` plugins that are mainly re-implementations of existing third party plugins or code that we expect community members to maintain independently of the IF core team.

-Documentation for the specific individual models are available in the model READMEs.
-Below you will find a brief description of each model and a link to its documentation:
+Documentation for the specific individual plugins are available in the plugin READMEs.
+Below you will find a brief description of each plugin and a link to its documentation:

 ### `built-in`